 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the LendInvest conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If your property is leasehold, the lease may require that you obtain the consent of the freeholder.
 If such terms are not adhered to you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as LendInvest or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the conclusion of the transfer of equity conveyancing.

 Your property may be repossessed if you do not keep up repayments on your mortgage with LendInvest.